brodsa/mgv-vorau/README.md

 - in generally, margin and padding was always slightly changed to received better appearence (very subjective to the developer) and typos;

-- the widht is not consistent in all pages when using mobile devices; solution: added marging to the header in the about and about us page
+- the width is not consistent in all pages when using mobile devices; solution: added marging to the header in the about and about us page

 - calender items are not large enough, text is hidden; solution: make the widht larger